 Section 9.
 Meetings of the Board.
 The Board shall hold at least four regular meetings each Fiscal Year at a time and place approved by the Executive Committee.
 All meetings shall allow for remote participation.
 Electronic notice of each meeting shall be provided at least seven days prior to the meeting.
 One of the regular meetings shall be held during the Annual Meeting at the designated meeting location.
 Board meetings may be scheduled to coordinate with meetings of the Executive Committee.
 A majority of the voting Board Members constitutes a quorum for conducting Board business.
 Each voting Board Member shall have one vote and decisions shall be made by simple majority of the voting members of the Board present.
 If the vote is tied, the President shall decide the issue.

 Section 9.1.
 Special Meetings.
-Special Meetings of the Board may be called by the President, and the President shall call a Special Meeting if requested by a majority of the Board Members.
+Special Meetings of the Board may be called by the President- if requested by a majority of the Board Members or if the President determines there is a special need between regular meetings.
 The President may fix any place, either within or without the Region, as the place for holding any special meeting of the Board called by the person or persons authorized to call them.
 All meetings shall allow for remote participation.
 It shall be the duty of the President to notify, by written or oral notice, the Board Members of any Special Meeting of the Board.
 The notice shall be delivered at least seven days prior to the Special Meeting with the date, time and location as well as the nature of the business to be conducted, and may be transmitted by electronic mail.
 Any Board Member may waive notice of any meeting before, at or after such meeting.

 Section 9.2.
 Other Meeting Procedures.
-Article V. Section 3, Error!
-Reference source not found., and Article V. Section 5 of these Bylaws applicable to Regional Member meetings shall likewise apply to meetings of the Board.
+Article V. Section 3, and Article V. Section 5 of these Bylaws applicable to Regional Member meetings shall likewise apply to meetings of the Board.

 Section 9.3.
 Action without a Meeting.
 Unless otherwise restricted by the Articles or these Bylaws, any action required or permitted to be taken at any meeting of the Board may be taken without a meeting, if all voting Board Members consent thereto in writing, and such writing or writings are filed with the minutes of proceedings of the Board.
 Electronic signatures may be used.